ismail-mehmood/superfluid_simulator/README.md

 # superfluid_simulator
 Hello!
-Please note that this description is **unfinished**, please come back soon (unless you actually want to read my uncurated insanity).
+Please note that this description is **unfinished**, but should be understandable.

 An exploration into the mechanics of Helium-4 and replicating these properties in a real-time simulation for use in education.